State Hall of the Austrian National Library

 1 € discount on the regular ticket price*

-The State Hall of the Austrian National Library is one of the most beautiful historical library rooms in the world.
-The Habsburg Emperor Charles VI (1685-1740) had this jewel of secular Baroque architecture built for his court library.
-The hall, which is over 77 meters long, was built between 1723 and 1726 according to designs by the famous court architect Johann Bernhard Fischer von Erlach.
+The State Hall of the Austrian National Library on Josefsplatz is the main Baroque hall and ranks among the most beautiful historic library rooms in the world.
+The Habsburg Emperor Charles VI (1685–1740) had this jewel of secular Baroque architecture built for his court library.
+The hall, which is over 77 meters long, was constructed between 1723 and 1726 based on designs by the famous court architect Johann Bernhard Fischer von Erlach.

 Heart of the National Library